In 2005 Maureen Grogan challenged the NHS in the High Court for care funding…

 As with Pamela Coughlan, Maureen Grogan and her family also deserve our immense gratitude.

 The judgment in the Grogan Case in the High Court for England and Wales showed that the criteria used by the NHS in their care funding decision had been “fatally flawed” and that Maureen Grogan’s should not have had to pay for her own care.

 Clear primary health need

 At the time Maureen Grogan, 65, was chronically ill with multiple sclerosis and additional health needs, including dependent oedema and the associated risk of ulcers.
 She had nil mobility, was totally dependent and also experienced cognitive impairment.
 She was in a Nursing Home and she had already had to sell her house to pay for care.

 The NHS had care assessed her three times as ‘ineligible’ for NHS Continuing Healthcare – even though the care assessments showed she had substantial health needs.
-She was receiving the (then) top band of Registered Nursing Care Contribution (RNCC).
+She was receiving the (then) top band of Funded Nursing care (FNC) – also known as Registered Nursing Care Contribution (RNCC).

 High Court judgment

 The Grogan Case came after the landmark Coughlan case and relied heavily on the legal argument that came out of that case.
 The final judgment in the Grogan Case found that Maureen Grogan’s local NHS Trust (Bexley) had moved the goalposts in terms of defining her level of need – with the result that Maureen Grogan had repeatedly been found ‘ineligible’ for NHS care.
 The judge ruled that the NHS should pay for her care.

 The PCT had not followed the Coughlan Test in it’s decision-making process.